kongware/ftor/README.md

 ## It is all about functions

-I believe Javascript's prototype system is deeply flawed and leads to less robust, hard to read code.
+I believe Javascript's prototype system is a bad design and leads to less robust, hard to read code.
 This is the reason why ftor mainly relies on function composition and other combinators and hence depends heavily on the following toolset:

 * closures
 * first class functions